rdinch/MathResourceStudio-Help/docs/design-elements/add-a-title-group.md

 Change the picture

+!!! tip
-TIP: When selecting a picture to use in the header or footer, set Size Adjustment to control the size of the picture; there is no need to re-size the picture in the .
+    When selecting a picture to use in the header or footer, set Size Adjustment to control the size of the picture; there is no need to re-size the picture in the .
 Size Adjustment will control the size of the picture in the header or footer.

 Change the alignment